 Applications are due to open in September 2018 for the programme starting in autumn 2019.
 The closing date to apply is Wednesday 28th November 2018 at 1pm.
 Applications must be complete with references uploaded, so please allow time for references to be completed and submitted to yourself.
 Guidance on your application and eligibility can be downloaded from the side of this page.

 All UK/EU fee status applications for this course must be made through the Clearing House for Postgraduate Courses in Clinical Psychology (www.leeds.ac.uk/chpccp).
 If your status is not clear then you may be asked for additional information by the University admissions team prior to your application being reviewed by our shortlisting team.

-We offer a small number of places to international self-funded applicants who can apply directly to the University of Sheffield Clinical Psychology Doctoral Programme.
+We offer a small number of places to international self-funded applicants who also apply via the Clearing House for Postgraduate Courses in Clinical Psychology (www.leeds.ac.uk/chpccp).
 These places are only available to candidates who are not eligible to apply for UK/EU funded places.

 Travel and Driving